 Almost as long as indoor mapping has existed in the commercial maps, layers have been a part of it.
 The concept is simple: you have one base layer, the core layout of the building.
 On top of that, you can ‘layer’ pieces of information depending on the audience.

 To stay with the examples above, consider a hospital that has a layer for both patients and visitors.
-The former group now sees doctor’s offices highlighted, while the latter sees the gift shop, rooms for admitted patients, and other information relevant specifically to then.
+The former group now sees doctor’s offices highlighted, while the latter sees the gift shop, rooms for admitted patients, and other information relevant specifically to them.
 It’s easy to imagine similar customization in higher education and throughout industries.

 Layers are typically self-serve, meaning the audience can select the appropriate section for themselves.
 Of course, you can also link to them.
 It’s a basic way to ensure that segments of your audience only receive the information most relevant to them, while still having the option of branching out should they fall into another segment or are simply curious.